kakshaykumar/wireshark-network-traffic-analysis-lab/protocol-analysis/dns-traffic-investigation.md

           A 64.233.180.138
 ```

-Six A records returned — Google uses multiple IPs for load balancing and redundancy.
-Each record carries a TTL value (cache duration).
-Normal DNS resolves a domain to IP addresses quickly and predictably.
+Six A records returned — Google uses multiple IPs across its infrastructure for load distribution and redundancy.
+Each record carries a TTL value defining how long the resolver should cache the result before issuing a fresh query.
+This is normal, expected DNS behaviour.

-### NXDOMAIN — nonexistent domain
+### NXDOMAIN Response — Non-Existent Domain

+A query for a domain that does not exist:

 ```
 Query:    Standard query A nonexistent-fake-domain-xyz123.com